Terms of Service

 - Documentation means our then-current published documentation, help articles and acceptable-use guidance, accessible at snapjobreports.com.

-- Fees means the fees (if any) payable by the Customer for the Service, as set out in an order form or as otherwise notified to the Customer in writing.
-The Service is currently provided free of charge during our private beta (see clause 4).
+- Fees means the fees payable by the Customer for the Service, as set out at sign-up, on the pricing page, in an order form, or as otherwise notified to the Customer in writing, including subscription Fees, per-seat Fees and any usage or overage charges under clause 5.

 - Intellectual Property Rights means all current and future intellectual and industrial property rights worldwide, registered or unregistered, including copyright, patents, trade marks, designs, trade secrets, know-how and any rights to apply for those rights.

-- Plan means a subscription plan offered for the Service, as presented to the Customer at sign-up or in an order form and updated by us from time to time.
-No paid Plans are offered during the private beta.
+- Plan means a subscription plan for the Service (for example Field, Pro or Signature), as presented to the Customer at sign-up or in an order form and updated by us from time to time, together with its inclusions, limits, term and Fees.

 - Privacy Policy means our policy at snapjobreports.com/privacy, as updated from time to time.